inventaire/inventaire/docs/installation/install_couchdb.md

 # Install couchdb on Debian based systems

-Couchdb is the canonical database for Inventaire, other databases (elasticsearch, leveldb) stores data that are derived from Couchdb or secondary.
+CouchDB is the canonical database for Inventaire, other databases (Elasticsearch, LevelDB) stores data that are derived from CouchDB or secondary.

 You may also install databases with [Docker](https://github.com/inventaire/docker-inventaire).